ZeyKii/ZeyKii/README.md

 <br>

-### Hi 👋, I’m Maxance (or ZeyKii), currently a third-year computer science student, specializing in cybersecurity.
+### Hi 👋, I'm Maxance (or ZeyKii), currently a computer science student specializing in cybersecurity.

 #### I post school and personal projects that demonstrate my competence in different fields.
 Do not hesitate to contact me !